The largest city in Chicago’s Suburbs, Aurora, Illinois offers local suburban fun with a big city sports facilities just outside the windy city.

 While Chicago is undoubtedly a leading city for state-of-the-art sports facilities, renting out these facilities comes at a high price and can be difficult to obtain due to high demand.
 Luckily, Chicago being the third largest city in the country results in a number of surrounding suburbs offering similar state-of-the-art sports facilities at lower costs.
-Aurora is one of these leading suburbs, offering several top-notch sports facilities with entertaining activities in the surrounding area for the whole family to enjoy.
+The largest city in the Chicago suburbs, Aurora, is offering several top-notch sports facilities with entertaining activities in the surrounding area for the whole family to enjoy.

 Notable Recent/Upcoming Events